digego/extempore/docs/scheme-xtlang-interop.rst

 return argument.
 Because closures in xtlang are "first-class citizens", the newly created closures `itself` has a type (which is basically a closure type with certain input types and return type).
-Again, see :doc:`type-system` for a more detailed discussion.
+Again, see :doc:`types` for a more detailed discussion.

 More caveats
 ------------